Introduction to Hund’s Rule

 - For the maximization of total spin, all electrons in a single occupancy orbital have the same spin.

 An electron will not pair with another electron in a half-filled orbital as it has the ability to fill all its orbitals with similar energy.
-A large number of unpaired electrons are present in atoms which are at ground state.
-If two electrons come in contact they would show the same behavior as two magnets do.
+A large number of unpaired electrons are present in atoms which are at the ground state.
+If two electrons come in contact they would show the same behaviour as two magnets do.
 The electrons first try to get as far away from each other as possible before they have to pair up.